ktakashi/sagittarius-scheme/doc/utils/concurrent.md

 #### [§4] Fork join executor

-Fork join executor is an executor which simply creats a thread per future.
+Fork join executor is an executor which uses fork join pool as its underlying thread pool.
-It's almost the same as `<simple-future>`.

 ###### [!Record] `<fork-join-executor>`